vivekthangam/Social-App/social_app_mobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+just run flutter clean and run flutter build apk after that and it generate update app apk. if you want to install it directly just run flutter install after the build command.